Parrottrek Journal 2007

 on as well, and the last two have been demolished, Santa was bringing him a new one.
 The first thing he found, as he unwrapped his gift, was one of the cannon

-pirates, threw them all off the ship and took all the peanuts that were in the treasure chest for himself.
+attacked the pirates, threw them all off the ship and took all the peanuts that were in the treasure chest for himself.
 I sure hope Santa doesn't get wind of this.

 Bradley discovers the treasure chest is full